Tochi-Onwuasoanya/Book-Recommendation-Engine/README.md

 # Next steps
-- Make program accesible on the terminal/command line
+- Learn how to make program accesible on the terminal/command line, then update readme
 - Create front-end in order for users to be able to use the program as a web application
-- Try filtering users less or more
-- Get more books into liked books
 - Try to find more similar users (only took the first 15)
-- Try to weight the recommendations by how similar the user was to you (I.e. the more similar they are, the more highly you can value the recommendation)
-- Try adjusting the formula